adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

 **Models meant for long documents**: Models like Longformer (LED) (Beltagy et al., 2020) have been especially designed to handle long documents (input capacity = 16,384 tokens), by in- cluding an attention mechanism that scales linearly with sequence length.
 We use Legal-LED specifi- cally finetuned on legal data.
 The model could accommodate most case documents fully.

+**Hybrid extractive-abstractive approach**: First, the document length is reduced by selecting salient sentences using a BERT-based extractive summarization model.
+Then a BART model is used to generate the final summary (Bajaj et al., 2021).
+Since, in our case, we often require a summary length greater than
+1024, we use a chunking-based BART (rather than pre-trained BART) in the second step.
+The researchers call this model BERT_BART.